Water use rising faster than world population

 At the same time, extreme floods have had severe economic impacts in Australia, Pakistan and the U.S. Midwest, according to Ceres, a coalition of large investors and environmental groups that targeted water risk as an issue that 21st century businesses will need to address.

-"The centrality of fresh water to our needs for food, for fuel, for fiber is taking centre stage in what has become a crowded, environmentally stressed world," said Ceres President Mindy Lubber.
+"The centrality of fresh water to our needs for food, for fuel, for fiber is taking center stage in what has become a crowded, environmentally stressed world," said Ceres President Mindy Lubber.

 A Ceres database lets institutional investors know which companies are tackling water risk.
-Nestle NESN.VX and Rio Tinto (RIO.N) were seen as leading the way.
+Nestle and Rio Tinto were seen as leading the way.

-Water risk is already affecting business at apparel maker The Gap (GPS.N), which cut its profit forecast by 22 percent after drought cut into the cotton crop in Texas.
+Water risk is already affecting business at apparel maker The Gap, which cut its profit forecast by 22 percent after drought cut into the cotton crop in Texas.

 Similarly, independent gas producer Toreador Resources saw its stock price drop 20 percent after France banned shale-gas fracturing, primarily over concerns about water quality.

-Food giants Kraft Foods Inc KFT.N Sara Lee Corp SLE.N and Nestle all announced planned price rises to offset higher commodity prices caused by droughts, flooding and other factors.
+Food giants Kraft Foods Inc Sara Lee Corp and Nestle all announced planned price rises to offset higher commodity prices caused by droughts, flooding and other factors.

 Water risk is more than a corporate concern.
 For international aid groups, it poses a risk of disaster for those in the path of increasing drought or rising uncertainty about water supplies.